FrancescoAmbrogi/my-academic-site/content/authors/admin/_index.md

 highlight_name: true
 ---

 My name is Francesco Ambrogi.
-I am a PhD candidate at Queen's University, Kingston Ontario.
-I work in the Turbulence Simulation and Modeling (TSM) laboratory under the supervision of Prof. Ugo Piomelli.
+I recently defended my PhD thesis at Queen's University, Kingston Ontario.
+I work in the [Turbulence Simulation and Modeling (TSM) laboratory](https://smithengineering.queensu.ca/mme/faculty/piomelli/tsm-lab) under the supervision of [Prof. Ugo Piomelli](https://smithengineering.queensu.ca/directory/faculty/ugo-piomelli).
 My research focuses on computational and theoretical studies of turbulent boundary layers (TBLs) with pressure gradients.
 Specifically, I am interested in simulating the effect of strong unsteady adverse and favorable pressure gradients on the physics of wall bounded flows.

 On a more personal note, I am fascinated by astronomy and I love reading.
-Since April 2021 I am a member of the Kingston Rotaract Club.
-I enjoy outdoor activities and since I moved to Canada, one of my favorite hobbies is Birding.
+Since April 2021 I am a member of the [Kingston Rotaract Club](https://www.rotaractclubofkingston.com/meet-the-team).
+Since then, I have served as club president and treasurer.
+I enjoy outdoor activities and one of my strongest passions is teaching.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Ambrogi_Francesco_CV.pdf" "newtab" >}}CV{{< /staticref >}}.